grisha/mod_python/Doc/pythonapi.rst

         req.filename = posixpath.join(req.filename, 'index.html')
         req.finfo = apache.stat(req.filename, apache.APR_FINFO_MIN)

-   For backward compatability, the object can also be accessed as if it were a tuple.
+   For backward compatibility, the object can also be accessed as if it were a tuple.
 The ``apache`` module defines a set of :const:`FINFO_*` constants that should be used to access elements of this tuple.::